zubkovoleg01/yandex-algorithm/README.md

 Possible task statuses:

-The problem is solved and all the tests are passed - 🟢.
+The task is solved and all the tests are passed - 🟢.

 The task has been solved, but not all the tests have been passed - 🟡.